France Laux

-J. Francis "France" Laux Jr. (December 3, 1897 – November 16, 1978) was an American sportscaster, notable as the first full-time radio voice of Major League Baseball in St. Louis.
+James Francis "France" Laux Jr. (December 3, 1897 – November 16, 1978) was an American sportscaster, notable as the first full-time radio voice of Major League Baseball in St. Louis.

 Biography

 Early life

 Laux was born in Guthrie, Oklahoma, the son of a local judge, J. Francis Laux Sr., and his wife.
 The nickname "France" came from schoolmates.
 Heavily involved in sports, Laux won 16 letters in baseball, basketball, and football in Oklahoma City and Bristow schools before entering Oklahoma City College.

 He served in the Army Air Service during World War I; after the war, his jobs included managing a semi-pro baseball team in Guthrie, Oklahoma.
 He also worked as an insurance and real estate broker in Bristow (a suburb of Tulsa), refereeing college football games part-time.

 On the eve of the 1927 World Series, KVOO station manager Fred Yates did not have anyone to recreate the games.
 Someone mentioned Laux' name.
 Yates found him and took him to the studio.
 Later in the year, he began broadcasting Oklahoma and Oklahoma A&M football games as well.
 He was the first to introduce Gene Autry on the radio.